A Look Back at the NYC Municipal Primary Election Results of 2021

 Mark Murphy on Staten Island is a real estate executive who seems poised to become the first Democratic Staten Island Borough President, since Democrat Guy Lamberti lost to Republican Guy Molinari in 1989.
 Murphy's funding seemed to come from local businesses involved in real estate, construction and related small businesses - likely those with whom he has interacted as a real estate executive.
 His pitch to Staten Island was that he was going to 'rebrand' the island.

 How Will the Dynamics of the Community Conversation Change, with a new Female Dominated NYC Council, Negotiating with the Mostly White Male NYC Real Estate Developers, the New Mayor and the new Borough Presidents?

 As for what 2022 is going to look like ... that seems very hard to figure out at this point.
-Adams is likely more conservative than the NYC Council and he reportedly has a temper and periodically runs off at the mouth.
+Adams is likely more conservative than the NYC Council and he reportedly has a temper.
 Gayle Brewer, who is quite progressive, will likely be returning to the NYC Council as a member, after serving as Manhattan Borough President.
 And while I'm no insider, Brewer seems a fair bet to be the next Speaker of the NYC Council, which for the first time is expected to be dominated by women.